W. J. Jeffery & Co.: Products

-Unlike other London gunmakers, W.J.
-Jeffery & Co offered modern big-game hunting rifles in the medium price bracket.
-In order to compete with his biggest competitors, John Rigby & Company and Westley Richards, Jeffery outsourced to several Birmingham based rifle manufacturers including Saunders, Ellis, Webley, Tolley and Leonard bros, as well as Turners of Reading, John Wilkes and others in addition to sourcing components from abroad.
+Unlike other London gunmakers, W. J. Jeffery & Co. offered modern big-game hunting rifles in the medium price bracket.
+In order to compete with his biggest competitors, John Rigby & Company and Westley Richards, Jeffery outsourced to several Birmingham-based rifle manufacturers including Saunders, Ellis, Webley, Tolley and Leonard bros, as well as Turners of Reading, John Wilkes and others in addition to sourcing components from abroad.

 By 1905 the firm was producing large numbers of mid-priced nitro express double rifles, both in its own and other calibres.
 By the time of William Jeffery's death in 1909 they were probably the largest marketer of double rifles within the UK, with large numbers being used in Africa and India.
 By the 1950s it was predominantly selling shotguns and bolt-action rifles.

-One user was Jim Corbett, who used a W.J.
-Jeffrey & Co boxlock double rifle chambered in .450/400 Nitro Express 3-inch, along with a lighter Rigby Mauser in .275 Rigby.
+One user was Jim Corbett, who used a W. J. Jeffery & Co. boxlock double rifle chambered in .450/400 Nitro Express 3-inch.

-In the early years of World War I, W.J.
-Jeffrey & Co rifles chambered in their high velocity .333 Jeffery cartridge proved highly effective against the steel mantlet plates used by German snipers at the time.
+In the early years of World War I, W. J. Jeffery & Co. rifles chambered in their high velocity .333 Jeffery cartridge proved highly effective against the steel mantlet plates used by German snipers at the time.